 Use of estimates - The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Claims payable, useful lives of fixed assets, discount rate of premiums receivable, fair value of investments, discount rate, useful lives, and lease terms of leases, and net pension asset/liability represent significant estimates.
+Claims payable, useful lives of fixed assets, discount rate of premiums receivable, fair value of investments, discount rate, useful lives, and lease terms of leases and subscription assets, and net pension asset/liability represent significant estimates.
 Actual results could differ from those estimates.

 Cash and cash equivalents - Alameda Alliance for Health considers all highly-liquid instruments with a maturity of three months or less at the time of purchase to be cash and cash equivalents.
-Cash and cash equivalents are carried at cost which approximates fair value.
-At June 30, 2022 and 2021, Alameda Alliance for Health's cash deposits had carrying amounts of \$12,245,641 and \$37,087,423, respectively, and bank balances of \$30,095,823 and \$43,864,773, respectively.
-Of the bank balances at June 30, 2022 and 2021, \$29,871,867 and \$43,570,809, respectively, were not covered by federal depository insurance.
+Cash and cash equivalents are carried at cost, which approximates fair value.
+At June 30, 2023 and 2022, Alameda Alliance for Health's cash deposits had cash and cash equivalents balances reflected in the balance sheet of \$35,220,849 and \$12,245,641, respectively, and bank balances of \$49,435,537 and \$30,095,823, respectively.
+Of the bank balances at June 30, 2023 and 2022, \$49,279,341 and \$29,871,867, respectively, were not covered by federal depository insurance.